PointOneNav/polaris/readme.md

     strip_prefix = "polaris-1.0.1",
     urls = ["https://github.com/PointOneNav/polaris/archive/v1.0.1.tar.gz"],
 )

+load("@p1_polaris//c/bazel:repositories.bzl", polaris_dependencies = "dependencies")

+polaris_dependencies()
 ```

 replacing `1.0.1` with the latest version of Polaris Client.

+This will automatically download and import all requirements for the Polaris C Client.

 Then you can add `@p1_polaris//c:polaris_client` to the `deps` section of a `cc_binary()` or `cc_library()` rule in
 your project, and add `#include <point_one/polaris/polaris.h>` to your source code.
 For example: